shabisht/Movie-Counsel/README.md

 ## 2. Sentiment Analyzer

-Sentiment Analyzer for Movie Reviews is a comprehensive tool designed to evaluate the sentiment of movie reviews.
+[Sentiment Analyzer](https://movie-counsel.streamlit.app/Sentiment_Analysis) for Movie Reviews is a comprehensive tool designed to evaluate the sentiment of movie reviews.
 This project is an integral part of the [Movie Counsel](https://movie-counsel.streamlit.app) web application, which empowers users to explore and discover movies tailored to their preferences.

 **Key Features:**

 - Sentiment Analyzer is implemented as a robust API using the FastAPI framework.
 - The API is hosted on the Railway cloud platform, ensuring scalability, reliability, and ease of deployment.
-- Sentiment analysis models are trained on a vast dataset comprising approximately 180,000 movie reviews sourced from IMDB.
+- Sentiment analysis models are trained on a vast dataset comprising approximately 180k movie reviews sourced from IMDB.
 - The reviews are scrapped from IMDB for both Hollywood and Bollywood releases from 2019 to September 2023 with help of Beautiful Soup.

 ### i) Data Preprocessing